mohanmca/cassandra_playground/Cassandra_Architecture.md

 * 10% by default

-## Node-repai
+## (Section: Architecture) -  Node-repai

-### Nodetool has a repair tool that can repair entire cluster - Quite expensive operation
+## (Section: Architecture) -  Nodetool has a repair tool that can repair entire cluster - Quite expensive operation
 * nodetool repair --full
 * Extra load on the network, IO also might spike

-## Datastax Node-sync
+## (Section: Architecture) -  Datastax Node-sync

 * It uses the same mechnism what read-repair mechnism does
 * Datastax Node-sync (should be enabled on per-table-basis)